Arts, Culture and Heritage

 Engage seniors in hands-on activities using the National Museum of Singapore’s activity guide and craft-based activity template based on the William Farquhar Collection.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

-Minimum Mobility Status: Seniors who are wheelchair users (i.e. not able to walk/minimal walking)
+Minimum Mobility Status: Seniors who are wheelchair users (ie not able to walk/ minimal walking)

 Language: English